 It is not necessary to include grades in your CV.

 CV Template: Co-curricular/Extracurricular Achievements

-- Among top 10% students to receive ‘Psychology Award’ for outstanding performance in the subject, ‘11
+- Among the top 10% of students to receive the ‘Psychology Award’ for outstanding performance in the subject,'11

 CV Template: Work Experience

 This section usually lists your experience in reverse chronological order.
-For most CV Template for students, this section can be further divided into projects and internships.
-In that case you shall arrange your important/current internship sections right below your education section.
+For most CV Templates for students, this section can be further divided into projects and internships.
+In that case, you shall arrange your important/current internship sections right below your education section.

 Make sure that anything you mention is relevant to the job you're applying for.
 If you have plenty of relevant work experience, this section should come before education.

 This is another skill that is vital for doctors, so include any teaching experience either formal or informal at any level, the topics and audience taught, and what you gained from it.
 Have some feedback forms within your portfolio as evidence of this.